CalculatedContent/WeightWatcher/README.md

 We strive to make all of our results 100% reproducible; this is not easy.

-Please Note;  to reproduce some older results, such as the Nature paper (which is actually 2 years old), use the **ww2x** option
+To reproduce some older results, such as the Nature paper (which is actually 2 years old), use the **ww2x** option

 ```sh
 watcher.analyze(..., ww2x=True, ...)